SaiKrishnaMohan7/Playground/k8s/README.md

         - Runs the Controller processes
         - Logically split into following but is compiled into a single binary (bin; Very cool, mind blowing) and run as a single process
           - *Node Controller*: Noticing and responding when a node goes down (receives the heartbeats from the nodes to keep track)
+          - *ReplicationController*:
-          - *ReplicationController*: Maintain correct set of pods (replaced by ReplicaSet).
+            - Maintain correct set of pods (replaced by ReplicaSet).
 Talks to etcd via the apiServer to the deed
+            - ReplicaSet use `selector` (required in ReplicaSet, optional in Replication Controller) to figure out what pods it is responsible for; This can be used to include pods that were created before the ReplicaSet was created
           - *Endpoints Controller*: Joins services and pods (services facilitate pod to pod communication)
           - *Service Account and Token Controller*: Manages defaukts accounts and api access tokens